-In full disclosure (in case you couldn’t tell from the navigation at the top of the page), my wife and I are distributors of essential oils.
+In full disclosure, my wife and I are distributors of essential oils.
 Our passion for health and fitness, and relentless pursuit of exercise, nutrition, and lifestyle options to improve our own health and others’, led Vanessa to essential oils in 2014.
-Not only did we realize the potential for our health the, but Vanessa also saw the opportunity to build a business promoting them.
+Not only did we realize the potential for our health, but Vanessa also saw the opportunity to build a business promoting them.
 It grew so fast that I resigned from my Senior Director role at a major fitness company a year later, and joined her.

 The Four Stages of Idea Acceptance